Busetti-Michele/Google-Data-Analytics-Capstone-Complete-a-Case-Study/README.md

 ![image](https://github.com/user-attachments/assets/df8d7625-b1d7-4350-97ff-9f81857a2b66)
 ![image](https://github.com/user-attachments/assets/778e4f1d-9ae1-448f-a91c-f79818daeca2)

-The analysis of ride frequency highlights notable differences between members and casual riders across different timeframes: months, days of the week, and hours of the day.
+The analysis of ride frequency highlights that members generally take more rides overall compared to casual users, reflecting their consistent and utilitarian use of the service.

 - Monthly Trends: The highest number of rides occurs between June and September, aligning with the warmer months when cycling is most favorable.
 Conversely, usage significantly declines during the colder winter months.
 - Weekly Trends: Members show a higher usage of bikes during weekdays, likely reflecting commuting patterns.
 In contrast, casual riders predominantly use the bikes on weekends, suggesting leisure-oriented usage.